ry-v1/Notes/100 SQL Server Mistakes and How to Avoid Them.md

   - A clustered index allows for read operations to be performed more efficiently.
   - The leaf level of the B-tree structure is the actual data pages of the table.
   - This means that the data pages of the table are stored in the order of the clustered key.
 For this reason, we can only have a single clustered index on a table.
+  - A B-tree structure is the structure that indexes are organized into.
+They have a root level consisting of a single page, zero or more intermediate levels, and a singl leaf level.
+  - The leaf level of a clustered index is the actual data pages of the table whereas the leaf level of a nonclustered index contains pointers to the data pages of the table.

   - A nonclustered index is a B-tree structure built on a different column(s) within the table.
   - SQL Server can use these indexes to improve the performance of operations such as joins, filters, and aggregations.